-If the employer’s risk assessment concludes that work is, in fact, safe for a pregnant employee, but she refuses to attend work because of concerns about Covid-19 in the workplace, there is a potential risk if the employer subjects the employee to a detriment or seeks to dismiss her as a result – see consideration of s44 and s100 of the Employment Rights Act at question 4, above.
-Note, however, that pregnant employees might have a somewhat stronger claim under these sections, e.g. because there is evidence of a greater risk of severe illness with Covid-19 in late pregnancy and/or because some pregnant employees may currently remain unvaccinated as vaccination was initially not recommended during pregnancy (although the official advice on that has now changed).
+If the employer’s risk assessment concludes that work is, in fact, safe for a pregnant employee, but she refuses to attend work because of concerns about Covid-19 in the workplace (which may have increased following the removal of all remaining legal restrictions), there is a potential risk if the employer subjects the employee to a detriment or seeks to dismiss her as a result – see consideration of s44 and s100 of the Employment Rights Act at question 3, above.
+Note, however, that pregnant employees might have a somewhat stronger claim under these sections, e.g. because there is evidence of a greater risk of severe illness with Covid-19 in late pregnancy and/or because some pregnant employees may currently remain unvaccinated as vaccination was initially not recommended during pregnancy (although the official advice does now recommend it).
 Dismissal in these circumstances also carries the risk of a pregnancy discrimination claim.
-The employer may decide to place such an employee on furlough if she is eligible under the Extended CJRS but may need to top up her furlough pay to full pay.
-(The available guidance on the Extended CJRS does not specifically address the eligibility of pregnant women for furlough in these circumstances, but in our view it should be possible for employers whose operations have been affected by Covid-19 to furlough pregnant employees in these circumstances – see questions 4 and 5 of our FAQs on the Extended CJRS for more information).
 We suggest that you seek advice if you encounter this situation.

 Emergency leave for dependents